Emmett and Miriam McCoy College of Business

 Background

-Established in 1958, McCoy College offers the Bachelor of Business Administration (B.B.A.) degree with majors in accounting, computer information systems, economics, finance, management, and marketing.
-The Department of Computer Information Systems and Quantitative Methods offers a certificate program in computer information systems.
+Established in 1958, McCoy College offers the Bachelor of Business Administration (B.B.A.) degree with majors in accounting, information systems and analytics, economics, finance, management, and marketing.
 Additionally, the College cooperates with the College of Liberal Arts in offering the Bachelor of Arts (B.A.) degree with a major in economics.
-The B.B.A. degree does not require a minor.
-Non-business majors may choose business administration as their minor, but one may be taken.
+The B.B.A. degree does not require a minor, but the B.A. degree does require a minor.

 Minors offered through McCoy College include business administration (for non-business majors only); international business (which is restricted to business majors); data analytics, economics, and innovation and entrepreneurship.